 Outreach and education

 There are many opportunities for MQ Photonics/Optical Sciences PhD students to be involved in outreach and communication including the annual community-focused Macquarie Astronomy and Physics Open Night.
-The Macquarie University Student Chapter of the Optical Society of America provides a social, fun and constructive way to be actively engaged in promoting photonics.
+The Macquarie University Student Chapter of the OSA provides a social, fun and constructive way to be actively engaged in promoting photonics.

 More information about Higher Degree Research at Macquarie University can be found here.